TruongHoangPhuLoc/home-lab/kubernetes/installation/manual/Readme.md

 + Eventually, I found the the correct way that I had to use the set command in configure mode of router

 There're things that I've learned from this journey and they're all funny, useful and amazing to me.
-It made me more interested when I found out something of which I've never been aware.
+It made me more interested when I found out something of which I'd never been aware.